akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice risked a glance and opened the door.

 Godfrey moved through the forms — guard, thrust, parry — his footwork neat as a scribe’s lettering, his ears a violent shade of red.
-He risked a glance toward the door.
+He risked a glance towards the door.

 He saw Beatrice. *She looks—*